So often simplifying is mentioned in the same breath as organising.

 - Do you need to organise your wardrobe – or remove everything that doesn’t fit and hasn’t been worn?

-- Do you need to have a complicated schedule of extra activities for the family – or simplify your schedule?
+- Do you need to have a complicated calendar of extra activities for the family – or simplify your schedule?

 - Do you need to roster in work meetings – or assess which meetings are essential?